 Whether it happens quickly or over time, the problem can get out of control to the point that you’re juggling credit card bills, car loans, utilities, lines of credit, and more, with no way out in sight.

-That’s when Canadian debt professionals can help.
-If you truly cannot keep up with your bill payments, or it would take you an unduly long time to pay back all your debts, it’s time to talk to us.
+That’s when a Licensed Insolvency Trustee can help.
+If you truly cannot keep up with your bill payments, or it would take you a very long time to pay back all your debts, it’s time to talk to us.
 A Licensed Insolvency Trustee will walk you through your options and work through your concerns about insolvency.

 - Credit card bills